An Honest Assessment for Residential Remodelers and Commercial GCs

 Why Progress Invoicing Matters for GC Cash Flow

 A GC who invoices only at project completion on a 10-week kitchen renovation may be funding $20,000 to $35,000 in materials and sub labor out of operating cash for the entirety of the project.
-Most small and mid-sized GC businesses do not have the working capital reserves to absorb that float across multiple concurrent projects.
-Progress invoicing converts the project into a cash-flow-positive workflow from the start: the deposit funds the initial material order, the rough-in milestone payment covers the mechanical sub invoices, the substantial completion payment covers finish materials and labor, and the final payment is a true profit capture at project close rather than the payback of two months of cash the GC has been fronting.
+Progress invoicing converts the project into a cash-flow-positive workflow from the start: the deposit funds the initial material order, the rough-in milestone payment covers the mechanical sub invoices, the substantial completion payment covers finish materials and labor, and the final payment is a true profit capture at project close.
 The payment discipline that milestone billing creates — where clients expect to pay in stages and have agreed to the schedule before work starts — also reduces the awkward payment conversations that end-of-project invoicing consistently produces.

 Setting Up and Sending Progress Invoices